marcellobeltrami/Bioinformatics/README.txt

 # Bioinformatics
  This a repository for my bioinformatics tools.
-They are a collection of solutions I developed during coding practices on websites such as Rosalind and assignemnt.
+They are a collection of solutions I developed during coding practices on websites such as Rosalind and assignment.

 DNA toolkit contains:
     []Core code: